pulibrary/ops-catchall/projects/create_new_vm.md

 9. Restart sshd for your changes to take effect:
 - ```sudo systemctl restart sshd```

-10. Exit your sandbox as the pulsys user and ssh back in as the new user you just added.
+10. Exit your session as the new user, then exit your SSH connection as the pulsys user, then ssh back in as the new user you just added.